Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 Job Shadow Preparation Checklist

 Teach students to research a workplace, identify expected behaviors, and generate three observation questions before a job shadow visit.
-Embed executive functioning supports such as visual schedules, first-then boards, and task analysis for students with autism, intellectual disability, or other health impairment.
+Pair the checklist with a measurable goal for asking questions, recording job tasks, or naming needed accommodations after the visit.

 Career Cluster Sorting with Real Job Tasks